Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 Deconstruction of the technology: The principle of direct individual access

-An HRL is much more than just a high shelf.
-It is a highly complex, fully automated system, the genius of which is on a single principle: direct individual access to each individual container.
+A high-bay warehouse (HBW) is far more than just a high-bay rack.
+It is a highly complex, fully automated system whose ingenuity lies in a single principle: direct, individual access to each container.
 This principle is made possible by two core components.
-At most, the steel rack structure: a massive steel structure that can be up to eleven containers high forms the skeleton of the warehouse.
-Each container is placed in its own, individually addressable shelf.
-A crucial detail is that these shelves do not need continuous floors.
-The standardized ISO containers are self-supporting and are only held on their four corner fittings (Twistlocks).
-This reduces the use of materials, the total weight and the construction costs significantly without affecting the statics.
-Secondly, the automated shelf control devices (RBG), also called stacker cranes: these rail -guided, high -speed cranes move autonomously through the corridors between the shelf rows.
-They are equipped with adjustable gripping arms (spreader), which are precisely locked on the containers.
-Deleted from a central control system, an RBG can directly control and remove any container in the warehouse – without having to move a single other container.
-Here is the revolutionary core of the technology.
-The direct individual access eliminates unproductive surrounding processes.
-Every movement of a crane is a productive movement.
-The fundamental target conflict between storage density and access efficiency, which paralyzes traditional terminals, is dissolved.
-The true revolution of the HRL is therefore not the verticality itself, but the change from a warehouse -centered (stacked) to access -centered (shelf) philosophy.
-The warehouse turns from a sluggish department store into a highly dynamic sorting and buffer node.
+First, the steel rack structure: A massive steel construction, which can be up to eleven containers high, forms the skeleton of the warehouse.
+Each container is placed in its own, individually addressable rack compartment.
+A crucial detail is that these racks do not require continuous floors.
+The standardized ISO containers are self-supporting and are held only by their four corner fittings (twistlocks).
+This significantly reduces material usage, overall weight, and construction costs without compromising the structural integrity.
+Second, the automated storage and retrieval machines (SRM), also called stacker cranes: These rail-guided, high-speed cranes move autonomously through the aisles between the rows of racks.
+They are equipped with adjustable gripper arms (spreaders) that precisely lock onto the containers.
+Guided by a central control system, an AS/RS can directly access any container in the warehouse and retrieve or store it – without having to move a single other container.
+This is precisely the revolutionary core of the technology.
+Direct, individual access completely eliminates unproductive restacking operations.
+Every crane movement is a productive movement.
+The fundamental trade-off between storage density and access efficiency that paralyzes traditional terminals is resolved.
+The true revolution of the high-bay warehouse is therefore not verticality per se, but the shift from a storage-centric (stacking) to an access-centric (racking) philosophy.
+The warehouse is transformed from an inert warehouse into a highly dynamic sorting and buffering hub.

 Case study: The Boxbay system as “proof of feasibility”